 - "BRESCO," operated by Wheelabrator, is the 10th largest trash incinerator in the country. - The incinerator releases 89% of Baltimore's mercury pollution, which has been proven to cause brain damage in children.
 It also emits hydrochloric acid, sulfur dioxide, nitrogen oxide, formaldehyde, carbon monoxide, PM2.5, and chromium.
-These toxins pollute Baltimore's air and cause asthma and other respiratory illnesses. - Baltimore's asthma rates are twice the statewide average, and asthma is a leading cause of absenteeism in Baltimore schools.
+These toxins pollute Baltimore's air and cause asthma and other respiratory illnesses. - Baltimore has the highest air pollution death rate in the country among major US cities, and asthma is the leading cause of absenteeism in Baltimore schools.